james-carlson/resources/README.md

 `Ctrl` + `Shift` + `~`

 ### Code Environments
 https://repl.it (Online REPL, compiler, and IDE)
+http://www.pythontutor.com/visualize.html (Includes languages other than Python, including JavaScript.
+Allows you to visualize code execution and see the control flow.)

 ### CSS
 #### Flexbox